healkeiser/cloud_vfx_server/README.md

 Houdini will automatically scan the folder defined by `$HSITE` for any folder being named `houdini<houdini version>/<recognized folder>` such as `otls` or `packages` and load the content of those folders at Houdini startup.

 > See [Configuring Houdini](https://www.sidefx.com/docs/houdini/basics/config.html#path)

+You can find an package example for arnold in [arnold.json](.config/pipeline/houdini/houdini19.5/packages/arnold.json), taking advantage of the environment variables posteriorly defined.

 ``` bash
 .